Vincent-Fernandez/Vincent-Fernandez/README.md

 - 📫 **Reach out to me** at vincent.fernandez@proton.me if you'd like to collaborate or share insights.

-- ⚡ **Fun fact**: When I'm not crunching numbers or coding away, you'll find me engrossed in the latest blockbuster or indie film, drawing parallels between cinematic stories and tech innovations.
+- ⚡ **Fun fact**: You'll often find me engrossed in the latest blockbuster or indie film.